wildlifela/amazon-nova-samples/speech-to-speech/README.md

 - The `repeatable-patterns` folder includes common integration patterns, such as Retrieval-Augmented Generation (RAG) using Amazon Bedrock Knowledge Bases or Langchain, chat history logging, and business-oriented sample apps like customer service and resume conversation scenarios.

 To learn more about Amazon Nova Sonic, refer to the [User Guide](https://docs.aws.amazon.com/nova/latest/userguide/speech.html)

+## Browser Compatibility Warning
+> **Warning:** The WebSocket-based sample applications with UIs in this repository are optimized for Google Chrome and may not function properly in other browsers.
+These applications require the ability to set the audio sample rate to 16kHz for proper microphone streaming over WebSockets, which Firefox and some other browsers do not support natively.
+Firefox does not allow setting the input audio sample rate required by Amazon Bedrock's Nova Sonic model, and would need additional code to perform audio conversion.
+For the best demo experience, please use Google Chrome when running these WebSocket-based UI samples.